LudusRD/UIer/README.md

 **UIer** is a minimalist personal widget app for displaying the **date**, **day of the week**, and **time** on your Windows desktop.

+It also includes a **task manager** where you can add tasks, rename them, delete them, reorder by drag and drop, and mark tasks as completed.

 Built with **Python + PyQt5**, the widget floats on the desktop with a **frameless**, **transparent** interface, stays behind other windows, and is fully customizable.

 Developed by **Roman Martyniuk**.